Cathedral of the Holy Angels (Gary, Indiana): Reservation Chapel

+Sanctuary

 The altar is constructed of marble and is roughly square in shape.
 In the floor surrounding the altar are angels in mosaic.
-They reflect the diversity of the human race and of the diocese itself: African, Caucasian, Asian and Latin.
-In the apse of the cathedral is the reredos from the old high altar with a Calvary grouping.
+The apse contains the reredos from a previous high altar with a Calvary grouping.
 The cathedra, or bishop's chair, sits in the presbytery in front of the old reredos.
 It is carved from black walnut and was installed in 1996.
 A carved angel stands next to the chair.
 The ambo is constructed of the same materials as the altar and reredos.

+Holy Angels Shrine

-The tabernacle is located in the Blessed Sacrament Chapel.
-A cross is formed behind the tabernacle by four carved angels in adoration.
-The shrine of the Holy Angels is in the east transept.
-It includes an icon of the Synaxis of the Holy Angels, which was done in an Ethiopian-Coptic style.
-The shrine is dedicated to deceased parishioners and priests of the diocese.
-Bishop Andrew Gregory Grutka, the first bishop of Gary, was laid to rest here in 1993.
+The Holy Angels Shrine is located in the east transept.
+It includes an icon of the Synaxis of the Holy Angels, which was created in an Ethiopian-Coptic style.
+The shrine is dedicated to deceased parishioners and the diocesan priests.
+Bishop Andrew Gregory Grutka, the first bishop of Gary, was interred here in 1993.

-Pastors/Rectors
+Pastors and rectors

-The following priests have served as the parish pastors and since 1956 they have served as cathedral rector and carry the title "Very Reverend":
+The following priests have served as the parish pastors and since 1956 they have served as cathedral rector: